elwizard33/Cyberpanel-Server-Wizard-Cleanup/docs/src/content/docs/email-security.md

 AI is optional.
 Without AI keys configured output falls back to deterministic static summaries/guides.

+Cyberzard now powers the execution path via the AI agent's shell tool (when enabled), with a safe fallback to direct execution.
+Interactive permission gating previews the plan before actions are run.

 ## What Is Collected

 The scanner is read‑only: